 Ten days remain, gentleman.
 I look forward to raising a glass with you all.

 I loved having all of these friends around the burnpit once again.
 It was quickly decided to make this an annual event.
 After everyone left, I just felt so filled up.
 It seemed like a paradox to me, at first.
-I always guarded Puckaway so closely because I associated it so strongly with the memories of my grandpa, but sharing this place with friends brought those memories and feeling back stronger than I’d felt them in years.
+I always guarded Puckaway so closely because I associated it so strongly with the memories of my grandpa, but sharing this place with friends brought back those feelings and memories stronger than I’d felt them in years.

 This year started with the introduction of a new member of our family.
 Joshua Peter Thelen was born in January and had to wait three months before the weather was nice enough to bring him to Puckaway.
 My heart melted when I overheard Jacob telling his baby brother all about this place.